arackaf/micro-graphql-react/readme.md

   - prevVariables - previous graphql variables produced
   - variables - current graphql variables produced

-- `mapProps` - allows you to adjust the props passed to your component.
-If specified, a single object with all your component's props will be passed to this function, and the result will be spread into your component
 - `client` - manually pass in a client to be used for this component

 An example of `mapProps` and `cacheSize`